intel-analytics/ipex-llm/docs/docs/APIdocs/Layers/Math-Layers.md

 ```

 Element wise add a constant scalar to input tensor
-* @param constant_scalar constant value
+* `constant_scalar` constant value
-* @param inplace Can optionally do its operation in-place without using extra state memory
+* `inplace` Can optionally do its operation in-place without using extra state memory

 **Scala example:**
 ```scala